oliverklee/ext-seminars/Documentation/Installation/SettingUpTheSchedulerTask/Index.rst

   about an event taking place.

-- In order to customize the appended CSV, the options *fieldsFromFeUserForEmailCsv*, *fieldsFromAttendanceForEmailCsv* and *showAttendancesOnRegistrationQueueInEmailCsv* are relevant.
-Please consider the corresponding section about CSV-File attachment for more details.
+- In order to customize the appended CSV, the options *fieldsFromFeUserForEmailCsv* and *fieldsFromAttendanceForEmailCsv* are relevant.
+Please consider the corresponding section about CSV file attachment for more details.

 #.
 Add a seminars Scheduler task and provide UID of the page with the configuration.